 We’ve become quite accustomed to online streaming services and their navigation over the last number of years and customers will be pleased to hear that both the setup process and navigation of NOW TV’s interface is both easy and convenient, although the experience does vary slightly across devices.

 The setup process couldn’t be easier.
 If you’ve decided to purchase a NOW TV streaming stick to use with your TV set, all you have to do is plug the small device into a compatible TV, connect to your WI-FI and away you go!
 Navigation with the remote that comes with the stick is a breeze and all of the content is neatly organised into searchable categories.

 A huge benefit that shouldn’t go unnoted is that you don’t actually need a streaming stick or any type of set-top box to use NOW TV (you only need one if you want to watch on your TV set).
 If you want to watch on your laptop, phone or tablet, just head over to their website or app and sign in.
 This is pretty standard for streaming services but unusual for a service that offers live TV, as NOW TV does.

 You can also save titles to your “My TV” section to watch later, which is a handy feature, similar to Netflix’s “My List”.

 Potential customers should note that sharing one account with multiple users (which many people do on Netflix) is a bit harder to do with NOW TV.
 Instead of having separate user profiles on one account, NOW TV supports one user profile on which you can register up to four devices.

-Basically, what that means is not just anyone can sign into your account can start watching - you can only do so using one of your four approved devices.
+Basically, what that means is not just anyone can sign into your account and start watching - you can only do so using one of your four approved devices.
 You can add and remove devices to fill the four slots but you can only do so once a month, so be careful with who you decide to share your account with!